jonathan-grossman/Cite-the-Good-Cite/README.md

 ### Online Appendix and Replication Materials for

-## Cite the Good Cite: Making Citations in Political Science More Transparent
+## _Cite the Good Cite: Making Citations in Political Science More Transparent_

 by [Jonathan Grossman](https://twitter.com/CatRobotIL)

+To be published in _PS: Political Science &
+Politics_

 # List of Replication Files